πŸ“‹ Overview

 "Invalid API key" The GEMINI_API_KEY in your .env file is incorrect or missing.
 Verify the key is correct and has no extra spaces.
 Run php artisan config:cache after changes.

 "Quota exceeded" or "Rate limit" errors The free tier API limit has been reached.
 Lower the chunk size with --chunk-size=25 and/or wait a few minutes before retrying.
+The tool has built-in exponential backoff.

 "Call to undefined function pcntl_fork()" You are trying to use --driver=fork on an environment without the pcntl PHP extension (like standard Windows).
 Use the stable driver: --driver=sync.